numba/numba/docs/source/reference/pysupported.rst

 * :func:`heapq.nlargest` : first two arguments only
 * :func:`heapq.nsmallest` : first two arguments only

-Note: heap must be seeded with at least one value to allow type to be inferred; heap items assumed to be homogeneous type.
+Note: the heap must be seeded with at least one value to allow its type to be inferred; heap items are assumed to be homogeneous in type.

 Third-party modules